-The aim of this one-day workshop is to enable managers and HR professionals to understand how best to avoid legal claims by employees suffering from injury caused occupational stress.
-It has been created by lawyers with extensive experience of litigation in this area.
-Aspects covered will be effective management of employees who present with stress symptoms caused by work pressures, bullying or harassment.
-It will explain the employer’s responsibilities throughout the process, from first presentation of symptoms to return to work or management out of the business and provide practical solutions.
+The workshop will cover the effective management of employees displaying stress symptoms caused by work pressures, bullying or harassment.
+It will also provide practical solutions, explaining the employer’s responsibilities throughout the process, from first presentation of symptoms to return to work or management out of the business.

 Paul Jackson, Solicitor

 Paul Jackson has 35 years experience in litigation, predominantly in work-related injury and disease claims, as a solicitor.
 He was a partner in two national law firms.

 At the time of his retirement from practice in April 2016 he was one of a handful of claimant personal injury lawyers in the UK specialising exclusively in occupational stress claims.
 He now lectures at Leeds Law School, Leeds Beckett University.

 Simon Anderson, Barrister (Park Square Barristers, Leeds)

 Simon is a barrister in private practice on the North Eastern Circuit.
 He practices from Park Square Barristers, 6 Park Square East, Leeds.